MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/23-generative-ai-foundry.md

 ## Create a project in Azure AI Foundry portal

-1. In a browser tab, navigate to [Azure AI Foundry](https://ai.azure.com?azure-portal=true).
+1. In a browser tab, navigate to the [Azure AI Foundry](https://ai.azure.com?azure-portal=true) portal.

 1. Sign in with your account.